rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 And the Cancellation_Slot associated with the Async agent is used to cancel async operations.
 There can only be one cancellation slot per Async Agent.
 =======================================================================================================================================
 Completion Tokens
 You already have seen that initiating functions accept a Completion handler.
-This completion handler is called a Completion Token.
+This completion handler is a type of Completion Token.
 But that is not the only Completion Token that you can pass.
 There are others.
 Passing a Completion handler makes the initiating function trigger the async operation right away. socket.async_read_some(buffer, [](error_code e, size_t) {  // ... });

 use_future Completion Token